oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/hardware_reuse/README.md

 <img src="assets/hardware_reuse_loop.svg" />

-This is a simple, but effective way to share a resource, but it is not always convenient to put _all_ instances of a function call into the same loop. consider the fourth call to `OpSqrt()`, which depends on the outputs of the first three calls.
+Looping is a simple, but effective way to share a resource, but it is not always convenient to put _all_ instances of a function call into the same loop. consider the fourth call to `OpSqrt()`, which depends on the outputs of the first three calls.
 We could write the complex multiplexer logic to select whether the `OpSqrt()` function should be processing the outputs from the reads from `InputPipeA` or combining the outputs of the first three calls, but this code would be hard to read and debug.
 A better solution is to use task sequences to let the compiler generate this logic for us.

 ### Resource sharing with a task sequence object
 To use a task sequence in your design, include the `<sycl/ext/intel/experimental/3_task_sequence.hpp>` header file in your source code.
 The `task_sequence` class is a templated class with 3 parameters: